The Health Benefits and Science of Tea

-Recent research findings about the health benefits of tea shouldn't be surprising -- the Chinese have praised tea for its medicinal qualities for thousands of years.
-But only within the past 10 years have Western scientists begun to explore what's inside tea.
+Research findings about the health benefits of tea shouldn't be surprising -- the Chinese have praised tea for its medicinal qualities for thousands of years.
+Only much more recently have Western scientists begun to explore what's inside tea.

 A single tea leaf contains a wide variety of substances, including amino acids, carbohydrates, lipids, minerals and vitamins.
 The two substances receiving the most attention in tea, however, are antioxidants and caffeine.